GlacioHack/xdem/doc/source/cli_topo.md

       List or set of dictionaries for extra information.

       .. note::
-          - If no block is specified, slope, aspect, and max_curvature attributes are calculated by default.
+          - If no block is specified, slope, aspect, and curvature attributes are calculated by default.
           - If a block is specified but no information is provided, then no attributes will be calculated.

       .. code-block:: yaml